 Talking about simplifying certain processes within our Organization, I am also looking into means to introduce a more efficient way of working together.

 In order to intensify the relationship with the Domestic Agencies, the ITER Director-General started his mission with a trip to the Indian Agency based in Gujarat, where he addressed the staff.

 Strengthening coordination between the ITER Organization and the Domestic Agencies in the seven ITER Members is another high-priority issue for me.
 To this end, a new group has been created in the Organization.
 This group reports directly to me and is responsible for overseeing the implementation of general policies, strategies and procedures affecting both the

 One of the issues that we will have to discuss with our Domestic Agencies is the staffing procedure.
 In order to get the best people on board, we have to improve the selection process and, very importantly, we also have to better balance the distribution of staff coming from the seven Members.

 Furthermore it is my wish to intensify the relationship with the governments of the ITER Members and so over the past two weeks I began a series of meetings with visits to Brussels and India.
 In the second half of September I am going to visit the US Domestic Agency in Oak Ridge and I will meet representatives from the Department of Energy in Washington, before I continue this initiative with visits to Russia, Korea, Japan and China in October.

 As I am writing these words, I am very pleased to see from my office window that ITER is physically taking shape.
-The construction works for the Poloidal Coils Winding facility and the ?Tokamak excavation on the platform started last month and the picture is about to change rapidly.
+The construction works for the Poloidal Field Coils Winding Facility and the excavation on the platform started last month and the picture is about to change rapidly.
 Seeing ITER becoming reality, after all these years of planning and designing, is a landmark event in the history of fusion research.